LOOPE: Learnable Optimal Patch Order in Positional Embeddings for Vision Transformers

-For complete symmetry, \(|A_{SU}|\rightarrow 0\). \textbf{To be noted, there is no ideal value of undirected asymmetry as most of the positional encoder compensates \(A_{SU}\) for better(precise) directed monotonicity \(M_D\)}. if \(A_{SU}=0,\) there will be no directional information in the embedding vector.
-Detailed algorithms have been mentioned in \textit{(Supp.
-A.3.1, A.3.2, A.3.3)}.
+For complete symmetry, \(|A_{SU}|\rightarrow 0\).
+In practice, there is no single ideal value of undirected asymmetry, since many encoders increase $A_{SU}$ to achieve sharper directional monotonicity $M_D$; if $A_{SU}=0$, there is no directional information in the embedding.
+Detailed algorithms are provided in \textit{Supp.
+A.5.1, A.5.2, A.5.3}.